How to Trade Options for Beginners

 The video above covers how to place an option trade using an online trading platform.
 Also, if you’re interested in option trading strategies and the many investment opportunities out there, you’ll find a whole world of useful ideas here at Investment U.

 Option Trading Platforms

 To trade options, you’ll need to go through a licensed broker.
-And thanks to new technologies, anyone can set up a trading account with ease.
-Although, one important note… once you’ve set up an account, there are some minimum account requirements to access option trading.
+And thanks to new technologies, anyone can easily set up a trading account.
+Although, one important thing to note.
+Once you’ve set up an account, there are some minimum account requirements to access option trading.

-In the video above, you’ll see the Investopedia’s Trading Simulator at work.
-It allows you to learn the ropes of how to trade options without actually putting down real money.
-Although different brokerages have unique platform designs, their trading steps should be similar.
+In the video above, you’ll see the Investopedia Trading Simulator at work.
+It allows beginners to learn the ropes of how to trade options without putting down real money.
+Although different brokerages have unique platform designs, their basic trading steps should be similar.

 How to Look Up Options with Ticker Symbols

-Up first is the company’s ticker symbol (AAPL) and then the date (200619).
-The 20 is used for the year 2020 and 06 shows the month of June.
-Then the 19 represents the day of the month (most option contracts expire on the third Friday of the month).
+Up first is the company’s ticker symbol (AAPL) and then the date (230317).
+The 23 is used for the year 2023 and 03 shows the month of March.
+Then the 17 represents the day of the month.
+Most option contracts expire on the third Friday of the month.

 The Bid, the Ask and the Spread

 One of the most important parts of options trading for beginners is knowing what an option should sell for and getting it for what it’s worth.
 This requires knowledge of the bid, the ask and the spread.